nagasudhirpulla/taming_python/blog/skills/user_scerets_with_config_json.md

 }
 ```

-### accessing configuration data from the json file
+### accessing configuration data from the JSON file
 ```python
 # appConfig.py